EsraaQandel/Logs-Analysis-Project/README.md

-# Log-Analysis
+# Log-Analysis Project

-### Project Overview
->In this project, you'll work with data that could have come from a real-world web application, with fields representing information that a web server would record, such as HTTP status codes and URL paths.
-The web server and the reporting tool both connect to the same database, allowing information to flow from the web server into the report.
+## Introduction

+In this project you will build an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
+You will get practice interacting with a live database both from the command line and from your code.

+> You will be working with a database that includes three tables:
+  * The authors table includes information about the authors of articles.
+  * The articles table includes the articles themselves.
+  * The log table includes one entry for each time a user has accessed the site.

-### How to Run?
+## How to Run?

 #### PreRequisites:
   * [Python3](https://www.python.org/)